Save time and money

 2. Does a will cover everything I own?

-3. What happens if I don't have a will?
+3. What happens if I don't have a last will and testament?

 4. Are there various kinds of wills?